TrashyClassy/ClassicSysUpdater/README.md

-# SansSysUpdater
+# ClassicSysUpdater
-Experimental 11.0 downgrader.
+Stable 11.0 downgrader.

-#Testimonials:
-"I tested it, it $100% works." -stalruth
-"works 100% of the time, 0% of the time." -dreamyspell
-"100$ works." -Trapezohedron

-This is experimental, so it may not work.
-It may take a while.
-Please understand.
+This stable downgrader will never fail.
 Requires ctrulib and devkitARM to build.